 Mon… Apr.
 25th – The Wine Club group meets at the Putin- Bay Winery.
 Josh and Timmy Niese are finishing up remodeling

 work on the restrooms at Level II.

 Tues., Apr.
 26th – Larry Knaser and Justin Solkiewicz are putting an additional new sewer line in front of the Goat.
-The Crew’s Nest is getting some new siding put on above the front porch.
+The Crew’s Nest is installing some new siding above the front porch.

 Wed., Apr.
 27th – Put-in-Bay Yacht Club manager Barb Chrysler is working in her office getting things ready for the upcoming season.

 Thurs., Apr.
 28th – It’s a rainy day at Put-in-Bay.
 The Miller ferry M/V Wm.
-Market leaves Cleveland after its 5-year USCG Inspection and Main Engine Repowering at the Great Lakes Shipyard and heads back to Put-in-Bay.
-Ed and Paula Hubner are in England where they visited Sir Winston Churchill’s birthplace.
+After its 5-year USCG Inspection and Main Engine Repowering at the Great Lakes Shipyard, the market leaves Cleveland and heads back to Put-in-Bay.
+Ed and Paula Hubner are in England, where they visited Sir Winston Churchill’s birthplace.
 Laura Kirchner is busy pulling up the living room carpeting at the Kirchner cottage on Trenton Ave.

 Fri., Apr.
 29th – Happy Birthday to Kevin Cody!
 Arbor Day is being celebrated in DeRivera Park and at Perry’s Monument.
-If you are over at Middle Bass Island, you might see the four huge wine casks among the sitting below Lonz Winery tower.
+If you are over at Middle Bass Island, you might see the four huge wine casks sitting below Lonz Winery Tower.
 The Boardwalk’s Upper Deck Restaurant opens and serves its first 400 customers of the 2016 season.